coletonodonnell/coleton.io/content/posts/algo.md

 ## n-ary tree

-An n-ary tree is a tree where the degree of any node is at maximum $n$, eg. a 3-ary tree can have {0, 1, 2, 3} degrees.
+An n-ary tree is a tree where the degree of any node is at maximum $n$, e.g.. a 3-ary tree can have {0, 1, 2, 3} degrees.

 ### Strict N-ary tree